Why is giving money away taxed?

 In effect, the estate of the deceased pays the tax.

-In other words, inheritance tax is assessed and paid out of the whole estate, with the beneficiaries of any Will getting their share of the estate after tax.
+Inheritance tax is assessed and paid by the whole estate, anyone who receives anything from the Will gets their share of the estate after tax.

 Inheritance tax is paid on someone's estate when they die if it is worth more than £325,000.